-At home: If you wash your car at home, wash it on a grassy or gravel area, where the wash water will soak into the soil and won’t drain directly to a storm drain or local water body.
+Wash your car on a lawn or gravel area, where the dirty wash water will soak into the soil.
 Use chlorine and phosphate-free, biodegradable soap to wash your car.
-Even these soaps are harmful to aquatic life and water quality, so please use soap sparingly.
+Even these soaps are harmful to aquatic life and water quality, so please use minimal soap.

 Wash Your Car, Not the Watershed - General information on car washing in Kirkland.

 Ideas for Low-Cost Fundraisers - Information on low-cost, eco-friendly fundraisers.